Your professor has just given you a research assignment. You take time to make sure that you:

 First, you start stressing but then you think about it a bit, and you realize that you actually conduct research on a daily basis.
 It might not be scholarly research.
 But it is research nonetheless.
 Yeah!

-Think of yourself as a detective conducting own personal private investigation, going from source to source to discover information.
+Think of yourself as a detective conducting your own personal private investigation, going from source to source to discover information.

 You are the sleuth.
 Take out your spyglass, put on the private detective hat and go!